Meet the Team

 Cox Inall has a team of experienced public relations practitioners with backgrounds in journalism, politics and agricultural science, and extensive networks in media, agribusiness, corporate and government spheres across rural Australia.

-The company is managed by Managing Director Tim Powell and General Manager Stacey Wordsworth, supported by a team of 19 consultants based in Sydney, Armidale, Albury, Mudgee and Orange, NSW; Melbourne, VIC; Emerald, Theodore, Sunshine Coast, Warwick, QLD; and Perth and Dumbleyung in WA.
+The company is managed by Managing Director Tim Powell and General Manager Stacey Wordsworth, supported by a team of 11 consultants based in Sydney, Armidale, Albury and Mudgee, NSW; and Emerald and the Sunshine Coast in QLD.

 Tim has 25 years’ experience working in journalism, politics, public affairs and marketing, and remains a hands-on consultant working on specific projects at Cox Inall, Cox Inall Ridgeway and Haystac.